samdoran/ansible-role-gitlab/README.md

 ========
 [![Galaxy](https://img.shields.io/badge/galaxy-sdoran.gitlab-blue.svg?style=flat)](https://galaxy.ansible.com/list#/roles/1759)

-The role will install GitLab Omnibus CE or update GitLab if `gitlab_version` does not match the installed version.
+The role will install the latest version of GitLab CE using the repositories.

 There is a cron job that creates daily backups of the database and another cron job that deletes backups older than `gitlab_days_old_backups` days.